homepunk/fields-error-handler/README.md

 # Using annotations
   - Setup validated field by using `@HandleField` annoation.
   - Setup method that will receive the result of validating the fields using `@OnFieldHandleResult` annonation.
-  - Bind target activity or fragment where your fields places using `UersalHandleManager.target(target)` method.
+  - Bind target activity or fragment where your fields places using `UniversalHandleManager.target(target)` method.
-  - Finally bind destination class where your recieving method places using `UersalHandleManager.destination(destination)` method.
+  - Finally bind destination class where your recieving method places using `UniversalHandleManager.destination(destination)` method.

    ```java
   public class RegistrationExampleFragment extends Fragment {